Idaho spending $650,000 to feed elk, deer and antelope

 Idaho is spending about $650,000 this winter to feed elk, deer and antelope at 110 sites around the southern half of the state.

-Department officials say this has been one of the hardest winters in recent memory.
-John Rachael with the Department of Fish and Game says they really are worried about some animals, especially deer.
+Idaho Fish and Game Department officials say this has been one of the hardest winters in recent memory.
+State Wildlife Game Manager Jon Rachael says they really are worried about some animals, especially deer.

 The sites are in areas where officials say an unusually severe winter is causing problems for big game.